A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Experimental Setup

 \subsection{Training Details}

 The settings used for the optimization of the CNN network model are described here.
 The SDF data is scaled to the range $[0,1]$ by applying max normalization, where all values are divided by $\text{SDF}_{\max}= 5.0\cdot 10^{-4}$.
-For the velocity data, the best results were currently achieved without normalization, though further investigation is needed in future work.
-We hypothesize that normalizing the velocity components does not improve the results due to the low tolerance of the nonlinear solver, which caused numerical artefacts in the smaller-scale $y$-component of the velocity. \cref{tab:data_statistics} shows the statistical properties of the data.
+For the velocity data, the best results were currently achieved without normalization. \cref{tab:data_statistics} shows the statistical properties of the data.
 Notably, the scale difference between the $x$- and $y$-component is apparent, as the $x$-component is dominating the flow characteristics for the channel-like flows.